How To Bypass Reduced Engine Power? (Quick Diagnosis)

 This will reduce the amount of oxygen flowing into the engine, leading to a drop in power.

 A good air filter will clean out dust particles, pollen, hair, and other debris from the air.
 You can find an air filter in the air box that is present in the engine bay.
-You should always replace the engine air filter after every 20,000 to 30,000 miles.
+You should always replace the engine air filter after every 15,000 if you have been using an OEM filter.

 Furthermore, as a precaution, blow compressed air through the engine air filter after every 500 miles.